marius-test/selenium_automation_testing/README.md

 - **Visual Studio Code** as the main integrated development environment
 - **PyCharm** as the secondary integrated development environment
 - **GitHub** as the version control system
-- last but not least is my experience as a senior software tester for 6 years
+- last but not least is my experience as a senior software tester for more than 5 years

 By completing this project, I hope to finally understand the basics of **Automation Testing**.